united-security-providers/usp-core-waap/src/docs/header-filtering.md

 * (more headers from `STANDARD`) - Only filtered out if matched the deny pattern with "*" wildcard header name

-Which headers are contained in which allow class is specied at the bottom of this page.
+Which headers are contained in which allow class is specified at the bottom of this page.

 ## Merge behavior between per-route and default in detail